adiimated/Blood-Donation-Prediction/README.md

 Another benefit of using logistic regression model is that it is interpretable.
 We can analyze how much of the variance in the response variable (target) can be explained by other variables in our dataset.

 ## Credits
 This project was made as a part of my internship with MedTourEasy.
+The duration of the internship was from Sep-Oct 2020.